 For photos on the site, I use depositphotos.com.
 They have a lot of images to choose from and their pricing is good.
 Their interface is also easy to use.

 I use the Cheer Up Theme from ThemeSphere and have been very happy with it.
 There are lots of ways to customize the theme but not so many options that I felt overwhelmed (I am a first-time blogger who appreciates some structure).
 When I have had questions, I have been able to find answers in the support forum.
-I bought the theme on sale for $35 from envatomarket.
+I bought the theme from envatomarket.